 The carnation tree has its origin in the Moluccas, which is an Indonesian island group.

-The harvest of cloves is carried out twice a year, by hand, before the buds discolor.
+The harvest is carried out twice a year, by hand, before the buds discolor.
 The freshly picked carnations are red and turn brown during drying under the sun and lose 3/4 of your weight.